 If you are at home when you experience symptoms, stay there and do not come onto Campus.
 If you are on Campus, make sure you maintain two metre social distancing, wear your face covering, apply hand sanitiser and immediately go home

-- Tell your course leader – let them know you are experiencing symptoms by phone or email
+Tell your progress tutor – let them know you are experiencing symptoms by phone or email.

 Request a test – don’t delay, as soon as you have symptoms, request a free test from the NHS

-- You must report any symptoms immediately to your course leader
+You must report any symptoms immediately to your progress tutor.

 Getting your test result – you’ll receive this from the NHS and must let your course leader know the result immediately.

 What should I do once I’ve received my test results?

-If your test results are negative, as long as you feel well and have not been told to self-isolate by NHS test and trace, you no longer have to isolate.
+If your lateral flow test results are negative, as long as you feel well and have not been told to self-isolate by NHS Test and Trace, you no longer have to isolate.

 If your later flow test results are positive:

-If your PCR is positive, NHS Test and Trace will contact you by email, text or phone and ask you about where you’ve been recently and who you’ve been in close contact with
+If your PCR is positive, NHS Test and Trace will contact you by email, text or phone and ask you about where you’ve been recently and who you’ve been in close contact with.

-- To ensure the safety of others, you need to immediately self-isolate.
-If your test result is positive you’ll need to remain in isolation for 10 days, and members of your household (this includes flatmates if you are living away from your family home) will need to isolate for 14 days.
+To ensure the safety of others, you need to immediately self-isolate.
+If your test result is positive you’ll need to remain in isolation for 10 days.
 More information on how to self-isolate from the NHS can be found here.